RedBedHed/Multi-Pivot-Introsort/README.md

               </u>
              </p>
              <p>
-          Multi-way partitioning results in smaller intervals to partition in recursive calls.
-This makes cache hits more likely.
+          Multi-way partitioning has been shown to yeild a higher number of cache hits than traditional two-way partitioning.
           Multi-way partitioning also helps to trim the height of the sort tree.
              </p>
             </li>
             <li>